 \section{Introduction}

-In recent years, autonomous quadrotors have kept breaking the speed records and shown many potential applications such as emergency delivery services, search and rescue and rapid exploration in unknown and dangerous areas, etc. One of the driving forces behind these new records is autonomous drone racing, a platform for testing different elements of the drone's autonomous agile flight, including navigation, trajectory generation and control techniques, etc. Since 2016, the speed of autonomous racing drones escalated from less than $1 m/s$ to over $20 m/s$ \cite{moon2019challenges,li2020autonomous,li2020visual,de2021artificial,r1,kaufmann2023champion}.
-One of the key technologies for achieving such a speed is the time-optimal trajectory generation methods and control techniques, which is a research hotspot focused by both academia and industry.
+In recent years, autonomous quadrotors have consistently broken speed records and demonstrated numerous potential applications, such as emergency delivery services, search and rescue, and rapid exploration in unknown areas.
+One of the driving forces behind these new records is autonomous drone racing, a platform for testing various elements of a drone's autonomous agile flight, including navigation, trajectory generation, and control techniques \cite{10530312}.
 However, the majority of the research on this topic mainly focuses on the aggressive flight of a single drone.
-As multi-drones with aggressive flight maneuvers can significantly improve the efficiencies of flying tasks and, in this work, we will focus on this problem and propose a method that can generate time-optimal trajectories for two quadrotors online to fly through the waypoints without collisions.
+Multi-drones with aggressive flight maneuvers can significantly improve the efficiency of flying tasks\cite{8424838}.
+In this work, we focus on this problem and propose a method that can generate time-optimal trajectories for two quadrotors online, allowing them to fly through gates of different orientations without collisions.